EmadAlkarake/simple-ecommerce-backend/README.md

 ## 🚀 Technologies Used

+- **Spring Security & JWT**: For securing API endpoints with token-based authentication.
 - **Java 17**: The latest LTS version for high performance and modern language features.
 - **Spring Boot 3**: The foundation of the application, providing auto-configuration and rapid development.
 - **Spring Data JPA**: For seamless database interactions.